Chatsworth House, Derbyshire, mid July 1848

 Kate dressed then left Isabel tending to the removal of towels and tea tray, exited her room through the servants entrance, and descended one floor on another set of hidden spiral stairs.
 When she eased out into a small library room she heard masculine voices coming from The Great Library.
 Kate stole along a set of shelves, darted into an anteroom, ducking behind pillars, then slipped into the long dining hall.
 The voices fading, and perceiving none ahead, Kate tiptoed on, passing through a vestibule and entered The Sculpture Gallery.
 Here she tarried, listening for footsteps or voices, and once again appreciating the artwork, in particular a recently acquired rendering of a kneeling veiled girl and a pair of recumbent lions.
 Kate cautiously sneaked through The Orangery (a sort of greenhouse garden room) and exited the house by the east doors.
 She then strode boldly to the stables, passing The Temple of Flora, never glancing back to see if anyone might have seen her from the east yard.

 As Kate approached the main doors on the stables, a short man limped from the shadows, leading two fine black thoroughbreds.
-It was Lord Beaufort’s valet, Rudman.
+It was Earl Beaufort’s valet, Rudman.
 The old cavalryman smiled crookedly at Kate.

 “Are you waiting for me?”
 Kate asked.